Lucas-Nardi/Speech-4-Gaming/README.md

     deactivate

-**Note1:** If you deactivate the virtual enviroment , you will need to active it to run the Speech 4 Gaming again
+**Important!:** If you deactivate the virtual enviroment , you will need to active it to run the Speech 4 Gaming again

-***:** Code to activate the virtual enviroment on Linux and Mac OS X
+***Note1** Code to activate the virtual enviroment on Linux and Mac OS X

     source env/bin/activate

- ***:** Code to activate the virtual enviroment on Windows
+ **Note2:** Code to activate the virtual enviroment on Windows

     env\Scripts\activate.bat